fangonaut/farg-test002/content/_index.md

         image_alt: App preview on a phone and tablet
         content: >-
-          We know that your marketing reflects your branding and values, we believe your training materials should as well, branded training demonstrates the value you have in your brand and collegues.
+          We know that your marketing reflects your branding and values, we believe the training you deliver should as well, bespoke branded training demonstrates the value you have in your not just in your brand but also your collegues.
         actions:
           - label: Learn More
             url: /features